ocf/ocfweb/ocfweb/docs/docs/staff/powers.md

 `/root` (but it must either be *your VM* or you must be in group `ocfroot`).

 Once that's satisfied, you must also be in the `ocfroot` LDAP group in order to use `sudo` on most servers.
-(Exceptions: desktops, print server, and your staff VM don't require you to be in ocfroot.)
+(Exceptions: desktops and your staff VM don't require you to be in ocfroot.)

 ### `/admin` principal